thiagofm/thiagofm.github.com/_posts/2013-08-31-speeding-up-your-cucumber-javascript-tests-with-phantomjs.md

 # Wrapping up

-So, here we learned how to set up properly capybara to use phantom.js and how it could give us a speedup in our testing build whenever we have those tricky javascript acceptance tests to be run.
+So, here we learned how to set up properly capybara to use phantom.js and how it could give us a speedup in our testing build whenever we need
+those tricky javascript acceptance tests to be run.

 That's all folks.